Manage and execute the sale or purchase of significant corporate assets for the UK government

 Daniela joined UKGI (formerly the Shareholder Executive) in 2013 following 12 years working in Equity Capital Markets for Citigroup.

 Daniela has complemented her banking experience with further transaction work from a government perspective.
-This includes co-leading the Student Loans sale programme.
+This includes the multi-billion pound sale of NatWest Group shares and two Student Loans securitisation transactions.
 She was previously involved in the privatisation of Royal Mail.
-Daniela has also worked on governance and policy development projects such as the Shaw Report on Network Rail and has assisted the then Department for Communities and Local Government in managing their growing housing sector loan book.
+Daniela also worked on a range of governance assignments, including heading the shareholder team for the National Energy System Operator (NESO), and policy development projects such as the Shaw Report on Network Rail.

 Chad Woodward